matmair/inventree-presentation/slides.md

 ---

-# We need you! inventree.org
+# We need you! invenTree.org/

+We are always lookgin for people:
-Bug reporters / testing development versions
+- reporting bugs / testing development versions

-Translators and proofreaders

-Documentation writers
+- translating and proofreading
+- writing documentation

-Developers (Python, JS/TS, Flutter, ...)
+- developing (Python, JS/TS, Flutter, ...)

-Feature Funding / long term sponsors
+- funding features / sponsoring long term
+- communicating about the project, answersing quetions, ...

+You do not need to be a "developer" to contribute! visit inventree.org/contribute

 ---